dallam1/dallam1.github.io/archive.md

 # Video Archive

 Missed any of our video content?

-Catch up here!
+Catch up on our [YouTube](https://dallam1.github.io/youtube) sessions.

+And if you are a member, you can access our [Zoom](https://dallam1.github.io/zoom) recordings too.